-- Where: - Y= number of shares in issue at the time of doing direct BBBEE deal - X=Average 10 year compounded increase in number of shares in issue for the top 50 listed companies (excluding real estate) - n= year of Measurement - X in the formula will be calculated by an independent external party and published by the PSCC at the beginning of every year - X=0.8% applicable from 1 November 2015-December 2016 and thereafter the number will be independently calculated and published every year, to be applied at the beginning of each calendar year.
+- Where: - Y= number of shares in issue at the time of doing direct BBBEE deal - X=Average 10 year compounded increase in number of shares in issue for the top 50 listed companies (excluding real estate) - n= year of Measurement (e.g. Year 1) - X in the formula will be calculated by an independent external party and published by the PSCC at the beginning of every year - X=0.8% applicable from 1 June 2017-December 2017 and thereafter the number will be independently calculated and published every year by PSCC, to be applied at the beginning of each calendar year.